 The Project construction activities are designated as 'Railway activities-railway infrastructure construction' under Schedule 1 of the POEO Act.
 Scheduled activities under clause 48 of the POEO Act, require an Environmental Protection Licence (EPL) for the premise at which a scheduled activity is carried on.
-The EPL for the project is EPL 21676.
-A copy can be found on the public register.
+The EPL typically regulates the emissions of potentially offensive odours and dust.